thephpleague/tactician-bernard/README.md

 ### Consuming commands in an event-driven way

-You can also use some event-driven logic:
+You can also use some event-driven logic.

 ``` php
 use League\Tactician\Bernard\EventableConsumer;